32 SOHO SQUARE

 Born in nearby Argyll Street, the son of a Lincolnshire landowner, Banks returned to the capital after leaving Oxford, and soon became a Fellow of both the Royal Society and the Society of Antiquaries.
 In 1766 he set sail as the naturalist on an expedition to Labrador and Newfoundland and from 1768 to 1771 accompanied Captain Cook to the Pacific.
 The voyage brought both men international acclaim.

 Banks acquired 32 (then 30) Soho Square in 1777, and it was his London home for the rest of his life.
-Called ‘a virtual research institute’, it housed both his library and his extensive botanical collections.
-Banks lived there with his wife Dorothea, née Hugessen (1758–1828) and his sister Sarah (1744–1818), who was also a collector.
+Called ‘a virtual research institute’, it housed both his library and his extensive botanical collections, which were substantially gathered by means of the slave-trade routes.
+Banks lived there with his wife, Dorothea, née Hugessen (1758–1828) and his sister, Sarah (1744–1818), who was also a collector.

 While living in Soho Square Banks established himself as the leader of the British scientific community.
 He was President of the Royal Society from 1778 until his death and his frequent soirées and gatherings at number 32 were attended by men of letters and men of science from all over Europe.